When to Disable SSL Verification

 Implications of Disabling SSL Verification

 Disabling SSL verification does not disable encryption—your data is still transmitted over an SSL connection.
-However:
+However:- Man-in-the-middle attacks become easier, as SSL validation ensures the authenticity of the server.

 - Some security-focused applications may reject requests with disabled SSL verification.